 - Pain and suffering for the emotional trauma of losing a family member

-Depending on the other circumstances of your case, other forms of compensation may be possible.
-A lawyer can explain more about what forms of compensation you could seek.
+Depending on the other circumstances of your case, it may be possible to recover other forms of compensation.
+A Atlanta wrongful death lawyer can explain more about what damages you could seek.

 For a free legal consultation, call (404) 888-8888

 You may seek wrongful death compensation if you can demonstrate that the other party caused your loved one’s death.
 This can be a complex process because the burden of proof is on you, the plaintiff.
-That is when it may be helpful to consult a wrongful death attorney who can help you navigate Georgia’s liability and negligence laws and handle your legal case during a difficult time in your life.
+That is why it may be helpful to consult a wrongful death attorney who can help you navigate Georgia’s liability and negligence laws.

 To seek wrongful death damages, the plaintiff must: